Rockfish Toolkit

 The two telemetry plugins are the analytics workhorses of the toolkit — they don’t decode application protocols, they compute per-flow signals that downstream detection engines (HBOS, SIGMA) consume.

-A Suricata plugin that emits tcp_perf and udp_perf events
+A Suricata plugin that emits tcp_signal and udp_signal

-alongside Suricata’s normal flow records.
-It tracks the per-flow signals
+events alongside Suricata’s normal flow records.
+It tracks the per-flow

-you’d normally need a separate APM agent for — handshake latency,
+signals you’d normally need a separate APM agent for — handshake

-retransmits, application-level RTT, jitter, DNS health — without
+latency, retransmits, request/response RTT, jitter — without touching

-TCP metrics (emitted as tcp_perf events, one per flow):
+TCP metrics (emitted as tcp_signal events, one per flow):

 | Field | Meaning |